Raiibe/AppJS/README.md

 <pre>./installApi.sh</pre>

-- go to the following [address](http://localhost:8080) to try the application
+- go to the following [address](http://localhost:8080) to try the TodoList

 <pre>localhost:8080</pre>